Introduction

 hack

-to "fill in" the missing files, plus a git annex fsck
+to "fill in" the missing files, plus a git annex fsck to cause

-to catch up with what had happened behind its back.
+git-annex to catch up with what had happened behind its back.

 See also Joey's advice on recoverying from lost